Hurro-Urartian languages: Origins

-It is often assumed that the Hurro-Urartian languages, or a pre-split Proto-Hurro-Urartian language, were originally spoken by people of the Kura-Araxes culture which existed in Eastern Anatolia, the Caucasus, northwestern Iran, Upper Mesopotamia and northern Levant from the late 5th millennium BC to late 3rd millennium BC.
+One model projects that Proto-Hurro-Urartian, the pre-split Hurro-Urartian language family, was originally spoken by people of the Kura-Araxes culture which existed in Eastern Anatolia, the Caucasus, northwestern Iran, Upper Mesopotamia and northern Levant from the late 5th millennium BC to late 3rd millennium BC.

 External classification

 While the genetic relation between Hurrian and Urartian is undisputed, the wider connections of Hurro-Urartian to other language families are controversial.
-After the decipherment of Hurrian and Urartian inscriptions and documents in the 19th and early 20th century, Hurrian and Urartian were soon recognized as not related to the Semitic or later arriving Indo-European languages, Kartvelian languages, nor to language isolates of the region such as Sumerian language, Elamite language, Gutian language and Hattian language.
+After the deciphering of Hurrian and Urartian inscriptions and documents in the 19th and early 20th century, Hurrian and Urartian were soon recognized as not related to the Semitic or later arriving Indo-European languages, Kartvelian languages, nor to language isolates of the region such as Sumerian, Elamite, Gutian and Hattian.
 At present, the consensus view of linguists is the most conservative view: Hurro-Urartian is a primary language family not demonstrably related to any other language family.

 Since the discovery of the familial links between Hurrian and Urartian, various researchers have proposed potential genetic relationships of the Hurro-Urartian languages to other language families.
 Early proposals for an external genetic relationship of Hurro-Urartian variously grouped them with the Kartvelian languages, Elamite, and other non-Semitic and non-Indo-European languages of the region.

 More modern proposals attempt to link the Hurro-Urartian family with either the Northeastern Caucasian language family (via Igor Diakonoff and Sergei Starostin's proposed Alarodian language family) or with Indo-European languages (via Arnaud Fornet and Allan R. Bomhard).
-Neither proposal has gained much traction within mainstream historical linguistics, with some scholars raising doubts regarding the arguments advanced in favour of a genetic relationship between the language-families, or else, at least, maintaining that the evidence is—as yet—inconclusive.
+Neither proposal has gained much traction within mainstream historical linguistics, with some scholars raising doubts regarding the arguments advanced in favour of a genetic relationship between the language families, or at least maintaining that the evidence is as yet inconclusive.

 The poorly-attested Kassite language is not a member of the Semitic or Indo-European families, and it may instead have been a Hurro-Urartian language or a language isolate.
 However, only approximately 100 words of Kassite are known.